Home

 Their children were Betty Jean Hall, Dale Wayne Heinbaugh, Althea Aileen Heinbaugh and Shirley Jo Ann Colbert.

-In the late spring of 1927, Ostie and Amos and their young family traveled to Kansas to visit her aunt, Amanda "Mandh" (Marker) Snyder.
-Heartache swept over the family when son Dale (age 8) and daughter Althea (age 6) both caught a deadly fever and passed away on June 21 and June 23, 1927, respectively.
+In the late spring of 1927, Ostie and Amos and their young family traveled by automobile to Kansas to visit her aunt, Amanda "Mandh" (Marker) Snyder.
+Heartache swept over the family en route when son Dale (age 8) and daughter Althea (age 6) both caught a deadly case of diphtheria.
+They proceeded to the home of Ostie's brother Fred but could not rally.
+They passed away on June 21 and June 23, 1927, respectively.
+The heartbreaking news was published in the Wichita Eagle.
 Their tender remains were transported back to Somerset County to rest in the Rockwood IOOF Cemetery.

 The Heinbaughs lived in Lemont Furnace near Uniontown, the county seat of Fayette County.
 There, in 1947, he joined the newly organized Texas Eastern Transmission Corporation.
 He was employed as a station operator until retirement on New Year's Day 1964.
 He was pictured in a story about his retirement in the Uniontown Morning Herald.